 Skip to main content

 Most people feel a sense of exhilaration when they solve a mathematics or physics problem.
 It is one of the appeals of studying math and physics.
 It is also important in mathematical science to make new discoveries by thinking about problems in a different way.
 In this course, we implement small group learning where students enjoy studying math and physics and repeat the experience of breakthroughs by finding explanations for phenomena they did not understand before, and acquire the ability to look for new discoveries on their own.
-Furthermore, students study English with native teachers to nurture their ability to function on a global stage.
-We also educate some students with an eye on cultivating researchers in the fields of mathematical science in the advanced science and math course.
+Furthermore, students develop their English with native teachers to nurture their ability to function on a global stage.
+We educate exceptional students with an eye on cultivating researchers in the fields of mathematical science in the advanced science and math course.

 *Detailed information of the staff are available from the digest of the researchers list.